FailAcademy/learning/web-dev-foundation/_lessons/01-html-css/02-intro-to-css.md

 From the HTML & CSS textbook:

-- Creating Links between Pages (pp. 74-88)
 - Introducing CSS (pp. 228-244)
+- Styling Links (p.
+290)
+- Responding to Users (p.
+291)
-- CSS3: Box Shadows & Rounded Corners (pp. 320-322)
+- Boxes (pp. 300-318)

 ## Learning Objectives

-- Create different types of links in HTML
-- Define CSS in relation to HTML
-- Recognize different “cascading order”
-- Learn about specificity function
-- Edit basic HTML elements using selectors, classes and IDs (including font styles).
-- Use browser development tools to view styles on web page
-- Recognize the CSS box model (including margin, padding, and borders)

-Understand what CSS is in relation to HTML.
+- Understand what CSS is in relation to HTML.
-Understand how “cascading order” and specificity function in CSS.
+- Understand how inheritance and specificity function in CSS.
-Distinguish between uses of CSS as inline styles, internal stylesheets, or referencing external stylesheets.
+- Distinguish between uses of CSS as inline styles, internal stylesheets, or referencing external stylesheets.
+- Learn what the CSS box model is (including margin, padding, and borders).
-Demonstrate ability to manipulate styles of basic HTML elements using selectors, including classes and IDs (including font styles).
+- Manipulate styles of basic HTML elements using selectors, including classes, pseudo-classes, and IDs.
-Use browser development tools to view and manipulate styles on web page.
+- Use browser development tools to view and change styles on webpage.
-Understand the foundational concepts of the CSS box model (including margin, padding, and borders).

 ## Keywords